allenchng/InsightWriting/Classic DS Problems.md

 ## Fraud detection

 Fraud detection is an approach to identify malicious and ill-intentioned transactions with a system.
+Similarly, anomaly detection is an approach used to identify unusual patterns in data.

 ### Industry Examples

 - [Socure - How Machine Learning is Reinventing Identity Verification](https://www.socure.com/blog/how-machine-learning-is-reinventing-identity-verification)

 - [White Ops - The Methbot Operation](https://www.whiteops.com/methbot)
----

-## Anomaly detection

-Anomaly detection is an approach used to identify unusual patterns in data.

-### Industry Examples

 - [Oracle - Introduction to Anomaly Detection](https://blogs.oracle.com/datascience/introduction-to-anomaly-detection)